Need an Australian Partner Visa?

 The Down Under Visa Management Team

 Down Under Visa provides expert visa and immigration advice.
-Jeff Harvie, our Registered Migration Agent (MARN 0959797) and Australian Migration Law consultant, and his family team support and guide applicants and their families through all stages of the often daunting migration process of bringing your spouse (wife or de facto partner) or fiancee/fiance from Philippines to Australia.
+Jeff Harvie, our Registered Migration Agent (MARN 0959797) and Australian Migration Law consultant, and his family team of professionals support and guide visa applicants and their families through all stages of the often daunting migration process of bringing your spouse (wife or de facto partner) or fiancee (or fiance) from Philippines to Australia.
 We have our office in Manila and a part-time office in Brisbane.
 We specialise in fiancee visas and fiance visas (Prospective Marriage Visas) and spouse visas (Partner Visas) for married couples and those in de facto relationships to Australia, especially from Philippines.
 We have tertiary qualifications and extensive experience…..including first-hand experience, as we’ve been through the process ourselves.
 This means we have the ability to not only help you, but to understand what you’re probably now going through.
 Read on if you would like our help.

 Watch our introductory video